 “His funeral service will be held in strict privacy, and a tribute to his memory will be organised when possible.

-Dibango was best known for his 1972 hit single, Soul Makossa, which means, “I dance”, in his native tongue, the Cameroonian Duala language.
+Dibango was best known for his 1972 hit single, Soul Makossa, which means, “I dance”, in his native Duala language.

-He was a member of the seminal Congolese rhumba group, African Jazz, of Le Grand Jeff Kalle, in Kinshasa, and through which he collaborated with many other distinguished musicians.
-They included Fania All Stars, Fela Kuti, Herbie Hancock, Bill Laswell, Bernie Worrell, Ladysmith Black Mambazo, King Sunny Adé, Don Cherry, and Sly and Robbie.
+He was a member of the Congolese rhumba group, African Jazz, of Le Grand Jeff Kalle, in Kinshasa.
+He collaborated with musicians such as Fania All Stars, Fela Kuti, Herbie Hancock, Bill Laswell, Bernie Worrell, Ladysmith Black Mambazo, King Sunny Adé, Don Cherry, and Sly and Robbie.

-Dibango was named a Unesco Artiste for Peace in 2004.
+He was named Unesco Artiste for Peace in 2004.